mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 * **[!UICONTROL Draft]** : whenever a run is created, either when [creating a new plan](ip-warmup-plan.md) or [adding a run](#define-runs) from the user interface, it takes the **[!UICONTROL Draft]** status.
 * **[!UICONTROL Live]**: whenever you activate a run, it takes the **[!UICONTROL Live]** status.
-* **[!UICONTROL Completed]**<!--TBC-->: the campaign execution for this run is completed. <!--i.e. campaign execution has started, no error happened and emails have reached users? to check with Sid-->
+* **[!UICONTROL Completed]**: the campaign execution for this run is completed. <!--i.e. campaign execution has started, no error happened and emails have reached users? to check with Sid-->
 * **[!UICONTROL Cancelled]**: a **[!UICONTROL Live]** run was cancelled using the **[!UICONTROL Stop]** button.
 This button is only available if the campaign execution has not started.
 [Learn more](#define-runs)
-* **[!UICONTROL Failed]**: an error was encountered by the system or the campaign used for the current phase was stopped<!--what should the user do in that case?-->.
+* **[!UICONTROL Failed]**: an error was encountered by the system or the campaign used for the current phase was stopped.
+If a run fails, you can schedule another run for the next day.